 Barely 20 years ago, we received information from far fewer sources.
 Over breakfast, we flicked through the newspaper delivered to our front door.
 Driving to work, we tuned into the local radio station.
 In the evening, we gathered as families around the television set to watch the news.
 And we went to bed reading the books we purchased from our local bookshop or borrowed from our community library.

-Most significantly, however, technology has given us an historically unparalleled ability to contribute to, and participate in the public discourse.
+Most significantly, however, technology has given us a historically unparalleled ability to contribute to and participate in the public discourse.
 Whereas in the past our ability to communicate was predominantly restricted to our personal and professional circles, today we can reach anyone, almost anywhere.
-We are ‘liking’, ‘tweeting’, ‘commenting’, ‘re-posting’, ‘sharing’ and ‘going viral’ in an endeavour to have our say and be heard among the swarm of global opinions.
+We are ‘liking’, ‘tweeting’, ‘commenting’, ‘re-posting, ‘sharing’ and ‘going viral’ in an endeavour to have our say and be heard among the swarm of global opinions.

 Certainly, the democratisation of communication through technology has brought many benefits.
 Nevertheless, it has also wounded—perhaps irrevocably—the public and media discourse.

 Our reality is a world oversaturated by words, voices and faces imparting information.
 With a societal expectation that we somehow navigate this plethora of sources and absorb information quickly, our information consumption patterns have changed.
 Accordingly—and regrettably—many of us now are now focused on the headline at the expense of the detail; the video grab and soundbite devoid of their broader context.